How do I book a ticket?

 A series is a set of pre-grouped concerts that you can purchase as a package.
 For example the New Zealand Herald Premier Series is a set of 12 concerts, all in the Auckland Town Hall at 8.00pm.
-You can choose to buy all concerts in a series, or just select the ones that appeal to you.
+You can choose to buy all concerts in a series, or just select the ones that appeal to you as part of a choose your own subscription.
 Again, please contact our ticketing office for advice.

 What is a subscriber?

 A subscriber is a patron who takes advantage of one of the multi-concert packages available in the Season Brochure.
-Subscribers get benefits such as a priority booking period, cheaper ticket prices and discounts on programme books – plus special benefits from several of our sponsors.
+Subscribers get benefits such as a priority booking period and cheaper ticket prices – plus special benefits from several of our sponsors.